Snowy peaks of Savoy

 Diots in White Wine & Crozets

-Diots are the iconic sausages of Savoy.
-Simmered for a long time with onions and white wine, they wonderfully accompany crozets, those small square buckwheat pasta.
+Diots are the emblematic sausages of Savoy.
+Simmered for a long time with onions and white wine, they pair wonderfully with crozets, these small square buckwheat pasta.

 You can prepare the diots the day before.
 They are even better reheated, as the flavors infuse into the creamy sauce.